-As an acknowledged leader in value-for-money auditing, the Office periodically receives requests to meet with visitors and delegations from abroad to discuss the roles and responsibilities of the Office and to share our value-for-money and other audit experiences.
-During the audit year covered by this report, the Office hosted delegations from Vietnam (2), Gauteng Province in South Africa, and Yunnan Province in China, as well as visitors from Taiwan, Bangladesh, Cameroon, Ghana, Tanzania and Vietnam.
+As an acknowledged leader in value-for-money auditing, the Office frequently receives requests to meet with visitors and delegations from abroad to discuss the roles and responsibilities of the Office and to share our value-for-money and other audit experiences.
+During the period from October 1, 2014, to September 30, 2015, the Office hosted delegations from China, South Africa and Ethiopia, as well as visitors from Cameroon, Ghana, Tanzania and Vietnam.